vegaprotocol/devopstools/README.md

 This repository contains shared packages imported and used by scripts in other repositories.

+## Setup

+Create `secret.txt` in root directory of this repo, and put your GitHub token inside. (the scope of the token does not matter).

+Reason: some of the commands require secrets (vega or eth wallets, or node secrets).
+Those are read automatically from HashiCorp Vault.
+We use GitHub authentication for HashiCorp Vault.

 ## DevOps goals

 We want to minimise usage of `bash` and replace it with `Golang`.